starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/react.md

 }
 ```

 The element comes from React.
-The resource work still lives in Starbeam.
+The resource work still lives in Starbeam and is
+finalized when React detaches the element resource.

 ## App-scoped services